OldManny/AutoMate/README.md

 ## Features

-- **File Organization**: Sort files by type, date, size, detect duplicates, rename, compress, and backup files.
+- **File Organization**: Sort files by type, date and size, rename, compress, and backup files.
+Detect and relocate duplicates with ease.
-- **Email Sending**: Easily send emails with attachments immediately or schedule them for later.
+- **Email Sending**: Quickly send emails with attachments or schedule them for later delivery (feature in active development).
-- **Data Entry Automation**: Automate data entry for CSV, Excel, and PDF files.
+- **Data Entry Automation**: Streamline your workflow by automating data entry for various file formats (feature under development).
-- **User-Friendly Interface**: Easy-to-use interface built with PyQt5.
+- **Automation Scheduling**: Set automated tasks to run at specific times or days.
-- **Automation Scheduling**: Schedule repetitive automation tasks to run at specified times.
+- **User-Friendly Interface**: Access all features from a clean, intuitive PyQt5 interface.

 ## Setup